software/hoardy-web/./extension/page/help.org

 Step 3.5: Stashing

 The stashed reqres status is, essentially, a flag that says this reqres was temporarily backed up to browser’s local storage.
+In other words, stashing exists to prevent loss of successfully captured but yet unarchived data in situations where

 before you collected or discarded everything from in_limbo or Hoardy-Web has successfully archived everything from its archiving queue.